microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 > Note: Remember to clean up or scale back your resources to save on compute costs.

 1. Fork this repository (https://github.com/Azure-Samples/dotNET-Frontend-AB-Testing-on-Azure-Container-Apps) to your own GitHub organization.
 You will notice that when you fork the repo, the repo has some lab instructions.
 Please make sure you use THESE lab instructions instead.
-The lab instructions you are reading now has more notes, corrections and explainations.
+The lab instructions you are reading now has more notes, corrections and explanations.

 ## OPTION 1: Deploy via GitHub Actions